Centipede fact sheet – garagun | Field of Mars EEC

 More invertebrate fact sheets

-- Myriapod fact sheet (many-segmented invertebrates like centipedes and millipedes)
+- Myriapod fact sheet – explains many-legged invertebrates such as centipedes and millipedes.

-- Arachnids fact sheet – spiders and other predators sharing log and litter habitats.
+- Arachnids fact sheet – explains spiders and other predators that may share log and leaf litter habitats.

-- Gastropod fact sheet (slugs and snails that also live in moist soil and leaf litter)
+- Gastropods fact sheet – explains slugs and snails that may live in moist soil, leaf litter and log habitats.Habitats and ecosystems

 Habitats and ecosystems